arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 Also, if several buttons have been pressed the same number of times, their respective LEDs should all be ON simultaneously.

 > **If you are stuck you can look at the code solution provided with the lab for some help.**

+## Reflection
+It is not unknown for developers to use interrupts and be completely oblivious to their dangers and limitations.
+In some applications, this could even pose a risk to life and/or the environment.

+Most developer tools will not help you detect race conditions.
+Most code tests are unlikely to detect them especially when they are rare.

+Forgetting to make a variable volatile is another common error and very easy to make.

+**You** have to spot these errors by reading the code.
+A group code walk-through with experienced developers is one way to increase the chances of spotting such an error.
+It also comes with practise.

+In contrast to rapid polling, interrupts are very efficient but also much more dangerous.

+> In the absence of any interrupts, rapid polling has no pre-emption so is always safe from race conditions.

+However, sometimes we simply have to use them, so this issue cannot be avoided entirely.
+The good news is you may be able to limit their use and approach multi-tasking in another and much simpler way.

+> That way is to use a Real-Time Operating System (RTOS)  to write **multi-threaded applications**.

+Underpinning multi-threaded programming is a scheduler, driven by a timer interrupt.
+What does this achieve?

+* The harder and more dangerous interrupt operations are abstracted away
+* Running tasks in parallel is done for you.
+* Lot of tools are provided to prevent race conditions
+* Your code can be greatly simplified
+* Accessing the CPU sleep mode is handled automatically
+* Most functions and driver classes are thread safe, even where they are not interrupt safe
+* Facilities are provided to allow interrupts to synchronise with threads, enabling your interrupts to remain very short and simple

+Later we will introduce the concept of the Real Time Operation System (RTOS) aspects of mbed-os.

 # 6 Additional References